kryzelc/kryzelc/README.md

 # Hi there, I'm Kryzel 👋

 I'm a third-year Computer Science student at Pamantasan ng Lungsod ng Maynila and an aspiring fullstack developer actively seeking internship opportunities.
-I'm passionate about building modern web applications with great user experiences.

 ## 🚀 Currently Working On